-From helpful hints to ideas for name writing activities for your preschool kids, this step-by-step guide will help you teach your kids to write their names
+From helpful hints to ideas from name-writing activities for your preschool kids, this step-by-step guide will help you teach your kids to write their names.

 The first word that children often recognize is the word that is most important to them …. their name.
 We want children to learn to write their names, but it’s important to remember that there are many steps before they are ready to conquer the task of name writing.

 Before kids are ready to write the letters in their names, they need to develop their fine motor skills.
 Kids need to have hand strength and finger control to hold and control a writing instrument.
 Fine motor activities will help build this foundation and will help kids eventually learn to write their names.